microsoft/vscode-arduino/README.md

 ### Throttling (refresh rate)

 This Plotter is not working in real time.
-It's built on top of web technologies with [highcharts](https://www.highcharts.com/) library to create interactive chart, so it's pretty fast but not instant.
+It's built on top of web technologies with [dygraphs](http://dygraphs.com/) library to create interactive chart, so it's pretty fast but not instant.

 Plotter accumulates data and flushes it to the chart with some periodicity that we will call `throttling` or `refresh rate`.
 By default it's 100ms, but you can change it as you want.
 This value was chosen empirically, lower values ​​can lead to noticable lags.

+### Time window

+Data is recorded for a specified period of time called `Time window`.
+By default it's 20 seconds and you can also change it in the way you need.
+The greater the value, the more resources are required to render chart, and the more lags we have.

 ### Override log format